JaredCJR/ThesisTools/README.md

 * The previous setup is for `perf sampling based rewards`.
 * The following are about changing to `use clang tools to insert our APIs for getting accurate function-level performance`.
 * Most of the setup are as same as the above says for training.
+* Make sure the `system library related path` are set as [previous said](#the-environment-variable-below-will-affect-what-compiler-yor-are-going-to-use).
 * The difference are:
   * `test-suite`
     * In order to link with our library, checkout the branch to `RewardPolicy2` of `test-suite`.